ArtSabintsev/Siren/README.md

 ---
 ### About
-**Siren** is checks a user's currently installed version of your iOS app against the version that is currently available in the App Store.
+**Siren** checks a user's currently installed version of your iOS app against the version that is currently available in the App Store.
 If a new version is available, an instance of `UIAlertView` (iOS 7) or `UIAlertController` (iOS 8) can be presented to the user informing them of the newer version, and giving them the option to update the application.
-Alternatively, Siren can notify your app programmatically and you can inform the user another way.
+Alternatively, Siren can notify your app programmatically, so that you can inform the user through a custom UI if you so chose.

 - Siren is built to work with the [**Semantic Versioning**](http://semver.org/) system.
-- Siren is a Swift port of [**Harpy**](http://github.com/ArtSabintsev/Harpy), an Objective-C library that achieves the same functionality.
+- Siren is a Swift language port of [**Harpy**](http://github.com/ArtSabintsev/Harpy), an Objective-C library that achieves the same functionality.
 - Siren is actively maintained by [**Arthur Sabintsev**](http://github.com/ArtSabintsev) and [**Aaron Brager**](http://twitter.com/getaaron).

 ### Changelog
-#### 1.0.0
+#### 0.1.0
-- Initial launch
+- Initial development launch

 ### Features
 - CocoaPods Support
-- Support for `UIAlertController` (iOS 8+) and `UIAlertView` (older versions of iOS)
+- Support for `UIAlertController` (iOS 8+) and `UIAlertView` (iOS 7)
 - Three types of alerts to present to the user (see **Screenshots** section)
 - Optional delegate and delegate methods (see **Optional Delegate** section)
 - Localized for 18 languages: Basque, Chinese (Simplified), Chinese (Traditional), Danish, Dutch, English, French, German, Hebrew, Italian, Japanese, Korean, Portuguese, Russian, Slovenian, Swedish, Spanish, and Turkish.